The prismatic realization functor for Shimura varieties of abelian type: Prismatic characterizations of integral models and Serre--Tate theory

 \subsubsection{Comparison to Faltings universal deformations with Tate tensors}

 We now wish to use the functor $\bb{D}_\crys$ to compare the work of Ito to that of Faltings on universal deformations of $p$-divisible groups with Tate tensors in the reductive case.
-We freely use notation from \S\ref{ss:relationship-to-DD-theory}.
+Below we use the notation for Dieudonn\'e theory as in \cite[\S4]{IKY3}.
+Most specifically, $\bb{D}(H)$ denotes the filtered Dieudonn\'e crystal of a $p$-divisible group $H$ (see \cite[Definition 4.6]{IKY3}).

 We use the notation \ref{ss:universal-deformation}, but now assume that $k$ is algebraically closed and $\mc{G}$ is reductive.
 We write $\omega_{b,\crys}^\univ$ for the composition $\bb{D}_\crys\circ\omega_b^\univ$, which is a $\mc{G}$-object in $\cat{VectF}^\varphi((R_{\mc{G},\mu})_\crys)$.